nuodb/nuodb-helm-charts/README.md

 ### Follow the instructions in the [stable](stable/README.md) folder to install NuoDB.

-The charts in the `stable` directory in the master branch of this repository are the latest packaged chart in the chart repository.
+The charts in the `stable` directory are the latest packaged charts in the chart repository.
 The purpose of this repository is to provide a place for maintaining and contributing official chart updates and enhancements into the chart repository.

 ### Follow the instructions in the [incubator](incubator) folder to install the YCSB database workload generator (sample application).